SpoonX/aurelia-orm/doc/api_entity.md

 ### Returns

 A boolean indicating if validation is enabled or not.
-This will enable the (Standard)Validator on the entity.
+This will enable the StandardValidator on the entity.

 ---------

 ## .getValidator()

-When enabled, this method returns the validator instance.
+When validation is enabled, this method returns the used Validator instance.

 ### Parameters